Best things to do in Bundaberg

 6 Bundaberg Botanic Gardens

 One of the things to do in Bundaberg for free is a trip to the Bundaberg Botanic Gardens.
-These gardens take up a massive 27+ hectares of space and house over 10,000 plant species and 100 species of birds.
+These gardens cover a massive 27+ hectares and house over 10,000 plant species and 100 species of birds.

-The gardens include several themed gardens, unique plant collections, walkways and a lake, making it a great place to spend a relaxing few hours outdoors.
+The gardens include several themed gardens, unique plant collections, walkways, and a lake, making them great places to spend a relaxing few hours outdoors.
 You can enjoy a picnic lunch or let the kids run around.

-Two more Bundaberg attractions, the Hinkler Hall of Aviation and the Fairymead House and Sugar History Museum, are also located inside the grounds of the Botanic Gardens, making it easy to fill in a half or even full day here.
+Two more Bundaberg attractions, the Hinkler Hall of Aviation, which celebrates solo aviation pioneer Bert Hinkler, and the Fairymead House Sugar History Museum, are also located inside the Botanic Gardens’ grounds, making it easy to fill a half or even full day here.

 If you’re visiting with kids, it’s worth trying to go on a Sunday, as the Australian Sugarcane Railway conducts train rides throughout the gardens.